What Is the CICO Diet and Can It Help You Lose Weight?

 One Redditor revealed that CICO is about, “… relearning to eat in a manner I would be if I was at my ideal size.”
 Other benefits include:

 Despite its recent popularity, CICO is not a new idea.
-Experts have known about and generally, agree reducing calorie intake is effective for weight loss.
+Experts have known about and generally, agree reducing calorie intake is effective for weight management.

 Large health organizations such as the National Institutes of Health and the Centers for Disease Control and Prevention recommend a reduction in calories for healthy weight loss and maintenance.